-If I increase my pay bandings above the NMW, will the NMW rate apply or will the minimum pay banding rate apply?
+If I increase my pay bandings above NMW, will the NMW rate or the minimum pay banding rate apply?

 If the lower pay banding is set at £8 and NMW is £6.70, the £8 will apply to all employees on that job title.
 The same is true for National Living Wage.

-What happens if I run the update in advance and an employee has a significant birthday (for example, from 24 to 25) and the job title they are on has the wage banding higher rate that the National Living Wage?
+What happens if I run the update in advance and an employee has a significant birthday (for example, from 24 to 25) and the job title they are on has a higher wage banding rate that the National Living Wage?

 The employee will change to the new pay rate when their age changes.

-What happens if I run the update in advance and an employee has a significant birthday (for example, from 24 to 25) and the job title they are has no bandings in place?
+What happens if I run the update in advance and an employee has a significant birthday (for example, from 24 to 25) and their job title has no bandings in place?

-No - Running the NMW/NLW update preview with an effective date of the 1st April will not show the employee as they are still 24.
-If this is run on the 2nd April, the employee will now appear as they are now 25.
-However if pay bandings are in place the system will update their rate on their birthday.
+No - Running the NMW/NLW update preview with an effective date of the 1st of April will not show the employee as they are still 24.
+If this is run on the 2nd of April, the employee will now appear as they are now 25.
+However, if pay bandings are in place the system will update their rate on their birthday.

 I have run my update with an effective date in the future but now I need to change a multiple employment.

 The system will not be able to make this change as it is a conflict of information.
 This multiple employment will need to be ended and the new rate entered.